microsoft/terminal/src/tools/MonarchPeasantSample/README.md

 # Monarch/Peasant Sample

-This directory contains a sample monrach/peasant application.
+This directory contains a sample monarch/peasant application.
 This is a type of application where a single "Monarch" can coordinate the actions of multiple other "Peasant" processes, as described by the specs in [#7240] and [#8135].

-This project is intended to be a standalone sample of how the architecture would work, withut involving the entirety of the Windows Terminal build.
+This project is intended to be a standalone sample of how the architecture would work, without involving the entirety of the Windows Terminal build.
 Eventually, this architecture will be incorporated into `wt.exe` itself, to enable scenarios
 like:
 * Run `wt` in the current window ([#4472])